George Tombs is an award-winning artist-historian, based in Montreal, working in English and French.

 As writer, literary translator and film-maker, he devotes his time to hybrid creations.

 George is currently writing The Blinding Sea: An Experiment in Biography.
-This is the first work about Norwegian polar explorer Roald Amundsen (1872-1928) to do justice to his relationships with aboriginal people, his passionate interest in acquiring new knowledge, and his research agenda.
+This is the first work about Norwegian polar explorer Roald Amundsen (1872-1928) to do justice to his relationships with aboriginal people, his passionate interest in acquiring new knowledge, his research agenda and his leadership style.
 In leading the first expedition through the Northwest Passage, the first to the South Pole, the second through the Northeast Passage and the first confirmed to have reached the North Pole, Amundsen transformed science into a great adventure.
 And he left nobody indifferent.
 Based on exhaustive research in the Canadian Arctic Archipelago, continental North America, Antarctica and Europe, this biography combines scholarly rigor with creative non-fiction techniques, a cross-cultural approach, oral histories, a focus on physical and psychological health, and the refreshing eye-witness perspective as an experienced biographer.

 Another recent book by George is the award-winning novel Mind the Gap.
 This book won the 2019-2020 Reader Views Award for best book of humor/satire of the year.
 It also won the 2020 IPPY bronze medal in the Independent Publishing Award competition, for best regional fiction of the year, Canada East.
 The novel is available in paperback, ebook and audiobook versions.